-- Download the blank template or the personalized template stencil by clicking above.
+- Download the blank template or the personalized door mat stencil by clicking above.

 - Upload the blank template into Photoscape by clicking “Editor” at the top left and by opening the file on the left side of the top menu.

 - Now you can start working on your layout by selecting “Insert” at the top right and then “Text” to the right of that.
 Insert your wording with any fonts already on your computer and expand text boxes easily to get them the size you prefer.
 Click “Apply” when done and click Save at the bottom right.

 - Convert your jpg file to a pdf for free by going to zamzar.com.
 (It has to be a pdf file to open it in Adobe Reader, which allows you to print the poster format).
 Just upload your file and select that you want a pdf and it will email you the new file.
 Easy Peasy!

 - Go to Adobe Acrobat Reader and open the pdf version of your sign.
 (Download Acrobat HERE if you don’t already have it.)
 Click on the print menu and click on Poster under Page Sizing and Handling and it will set up your sign to print separate pages.
 Now, you can print on your white cardstock!